 TL;DR: The Centers for Medicare & Medicaid Services modified NCD 122 governing partial ventriculectomy coverage, effective March 7, 2026.
-Medicare does not cover this procedure.
-If your team has ever billed — or attempted to bill — for partial ventriculectomy, ventricular reduction, or heart volume reduction surgery, this policy confirms a hard denial.
+Medicare does not cover this procedure — and billing teams need to know exactly why before submitting any claim.

 Quick-Reference Table